Ang Huling El Bimbo (musical): Act 1

 Another flashback shows them ditching their graduation rehearsals for a joyride to Antipolo (“Alapaap”/“Fill Her”).
-They are interrupted by drunk men who then take the trio hostage while they take advantage of Joy.
+They are interrupted by drunk men who then take the trio hostage and violate Joy.

 Act 2

-In the midst of graduates, she tries to find the three boys but they are evasive (“With A Smile”).
+In the midst of graduating students, she tries to find the three boys but they are evasive (“With A Smile”).
 Joy has flashbacks of that fateful night (“Spoliarium”).
 Banlaoi forces Tiya Dely and Joy to sell beer and girls at Toyang's so the business won’t close (“Tikman”/“Paru-parong Ningning”).
 Tiya Dely confronts Joy about her late nights.
-They plan to go back to the province but Banlaoi makes Joy stay behind so she can become his drug mule (“Kilala”/“Balikbayan Box”/“Alkohol”).
+They plan to return to the province but Banlaoi makes Joy stay behind so she can become his drug mule (“Kilala”/“Balikbayan Box”/“Alkohol”).

-Joy is now older, and still works as a drug mule for Banlaoi to provide for her daughter (Ligaya/“With A Smile”/“Spoliarium”).
+An older Joy still works as a drug courier for Banlaoi to provide for her daughter (Ligaya/“With A Smile”/“Spoliarium”).
 Joy tries to contact the trio to make them avengers but they are busy: Hector with his TV series (“Maskara”).
 Emman with his work and wife (“Poor Man’s Grave”/“Magasin”), and Anthony about his sexuality (“Kailan”/“Torpedo”/“Kaliwete”).
 Several women confront Hector (“Walang Nagbago”/“Huwag Mo Nang Itanong”/“Maselang Bahaghari”/“Umaaraw Umuulan”).
 Joy goes back to the house and writes a letter for Ligaya (“Ligaya"/"Spoliarium”).
 The trio is seen fighting (“Spoliarium”).
 Joy calls them but no one answers, and is then hit by a vehicle (“Wating”).

 Tiya Dely and Ligaya enter the morgue (“Fill Her”/“Ligaya”).
 Banlaoi tries to give them money but they refuse.
 Hector tells Tiya Dely that they would shoulder the funeral costs.
 Ligaya talks to the trio and they promise to take care of her (“Ang Huling El Bimbo”).